hazembenhassine/devops/README.md

 5. Increment total
 6. Repeat steps 3, 4 and 5 for the list on the right but by iterating through the list from the right
     <img src="images/optimized-right.gif" alt="Min" width="600">

+Using this approach, we get a complexity of O(n).

 <p align="right">(<a href="#top">back to top</a>)</p>